hias222/serial/receiver/lib/Readme.md

 ## Important

-Serial on normal prot tested - OK
+Serial on normal USB serial converter ist he best usecase.
+Take a FTDI USB/Serial converter to avoid issues.
-Serial with ftdi didn't work on my mac
+Serial with ftdi librarioes seems to be tricky, should work.

 ## install ftdi drivers mode